RossiniMaximo/dwf-m8-challengue-front/notes.md

 })
 );

-No se rellena automaticamente con la data que esta guardada en el local storage al refrescar

 Things to fix :

 Travelling to login being already logged in. (done).
 Local storage not updating the data on refresh.(done).
-Disappear the pet card when deleted.
+Disappear the pet card when deleted.(done)